Tarkhubal/nsfw-sfw-ai-classifier/README.md

 ## Contributing

-You can contribute to this project by creating a zip file with the images you want to train with and send it to me on Discord (Un Thomas Sauvage !!#1309) or [by email](mailto:thb5309@gmail.com).
+You can contribute to this project by creating a zip file with the images you want to train with and send it to me on Discord (@awildthomas) or [by email](mailto:thb5309@gmail.com).
 You can also create a zip file dans make a pull request with a link to your file in the description !

 All images are welcome !